Capital market: Definition

-Versus money markets
+Contrast with money markets

-The money markets are used for the raising of short-term finance, sometimes for loans that are expected to be paid back as early as overnight.
-In contrast, the "capital markets" are used for the raising of long-term finance, such as the purchase of shares/equities, or for loans that are not expected to be fully paid back for at least a year.
+The money markets are used to raise short-term finance; including loans that are expected to be paid back as early as overnight.
+In contrast, the "capital markets" are used to raise long-term finance, in the form of shares/equities, and loans that are not expected to be fully paid back for at least a year.

 Funds borrowed from money markets are typically used for general operating expenses, to provide liquid assets for brief periods.
 For example, a company may have inbound payments from customers that have not yet cleared, but need immediate cash to pay its employees.
-When a company borrows from the primary capital markets, often the purpose is to invest in additional physical capital goods, which will be used to help increase its income.
+But when a company borrows from the primary capital markets, often the purpose is to invest in additional physical capital goods, which will be used to help increase its income.
 It can take many months or years before the investment generates sufficient return to pay back its cost, and hence the finance is long term.

 Together, money markets and capital markets form the financial markets, as the term is narrowly understood.
 The capital market is concerned with long-term finance.
-In the widest sense, it consists of a series of channels through which the savings of the community are made available for industrial and commercial enterprises and public authorities.
+In the widest sense, it consists of a series of channels through which the savings of individuals and institutions are made available for industrial and commercial enterprises and public authorities.
+This process of channeling savings into productive investments is crucial for economic growth and development.
+Moreover, capital markets provide opportunities for both individuals and institutions to diversify their investments, thereby managing risk and potentially enhancing returns over the long term.